 First, don’t buy more than you need.
 Always try to empty your fridge before filling it out.

-Furthermore, you can put some veggies in water, such as carrots and celery, in order to keep them crispy.
+Furthermore, you can put some veggies in water, such as carrots and celery, to keep them crispy.

-Then, you can also keep some vegetables and fruits in the fridge in order to keep them fresh for longer.
+Then, you can also keep some vegetables and fruits in the fridge to keep them fresh for longer.

 11. Avoid junk mail